thatgirldorian/Calculator-App-with-vanilla-JS/README.md

 This is a calculator app that allows you to do simple operations: addition, multiplication, subtraction and division.
 It's made with vanilla JS.

 <h3>Issues faced and Solutions:</h3>
 I did not know how to achieve the delete function at first, but after a ton of googling, I was able to use the slice method in the end.
+I also did not know how to make the numbers pop up on the screen, but I was able to find a way to do this via the onClick event.

 <h3>Technology Used:</h3>